-Access to the site is from Kensington Church Street, which will involve crossing the public footpath.
+Access to the site will involve crossing the public footpath.

 8.3 Emergencies

 As for deliveries above.

 8.4 Location of Temporary Site Accommodation

 Temporary site accommodation is to be located in a position so as not to interfere with access to and from the site nor access to and from the Works.
 Nor shall it be in a position so that the neighbouring properties are overlooked.